Frequently Asked Questions

 Yes, a small fridge is available for perishable food (4.4 cubic feet, about the size of a Costco tote).

 Guests are limited to 50 lbs per person, excluding food.
 Backpacks and luggage you can easily carry are required.
 No roller suitcases.
-We strongly advise against bringing a cooler if possible.
+We advise against bringing a cooler if possible, but there is one stored at the hut for fridge overflow.

 No pets allowed.